To All Awards

 NOT PERMITTED

-~ Uploading the same creative: Don't submit the same creative either as a file or URL if it has already been added as the Main Entry File.
-However, available links to non-static creative are requested in the Winners Information section for publishing in the online Winners Gallery.
+~ Uploading the same creative: Do not submit the same creative either as a file or URL if it's already been added as the Main Entry File.

 RECOMMENDED BEST PRACTICES